alex-melges/LATEX-My_PhD_Thesis_EN/README.md

 This repository contains the complete LaTeX source code of the **English (en-US)** version of my PhD thesis, defended in **03/24/2022** at **UFSCar (Federal University of São Carlos, Brazil)**.

+The LaTeX source code is not included in this repository to avoid unauthorized modifications or reuse.

+If you're interested in the source or would like to cite or adapt something, feel free to contact me.

 ## 📘 Abstract

 My thesis had two main objectives.
 The work was initially based on the paper "Generalized Normal Bundles for Locally-Flat Embeddings" by Edward Fadell, published in 1965, where he defines the notions of tangent and normal bundles for topological manifolds, with the aim of constructing the Stiefel-Whitney and Euler classes, as well as obtaining Whitney's duality and Wu's formula in their topological versions.